ZitaNguyen/ORI/README.md

     * This list is ordered by employee's start date, and only shows employees whose orientation status is "upcoming" or "current".
     * The Add Newhire button will help user to register new employees with their usernames, passwords, and roles
     * At this page, users can modify the orientation status by clicking at the select button, which is run by Javascript
-    * When "done" status is selected, the employee will be removed from the list (bug: only apply for first change)
+    * When "done" status is selected, the employee will be removed from the list
     * The View button will lead users to View Profile page

 * Register